NeelShah18/api/Gurobi/Neel-858905-Graduate-Seminar/gurobi_sub_readme.txt

         Example:Optimize a model with 10 rows, 55 columns and 100 nonzeros
         Optimize a model with 10 rows, 55 columns and 100 nonzeros etc...

+#Screenshot is attached in folder how to run it.